 The intelligence department is also responsible for all of the unit’s communications systems, as well as managing the Isolated Personnel Report (ISOPREP) program.

-The Middle East Training Team (METT) is responsible for maintaining currency of cutter boarding team VBSS qualifications.
+The Maritime Engagement Team (MET) is responsible for maintaining currency of cutter boarding team VBSS qualifications.
 Additionally, personnel from the team are often asked to participate in professional exchanges with other coalition forces.

 Cutter personnel comprise the largest population of PATFORSWA unit members.
-Cutter personnel can expect a high operations tempo (OPTEMPO), nearly twice of CONUS based cutters.
+Cutter personnel can expect a high operations tempo (OPTEMPO).
 Cutter crews have been increased to accommodate the higher OPTEMPO.
 Cutter personnel are based in Bahrain when not underway.

 The following cutters are assigned to PATFORSWA: